-Jury issues $2.75 million verdict to fire Senate staffer
+Fired Senate staffer awarded millions in discrimination suit

-PHOENIX (AP) — A jury has awarded $2.75 million to an Arizona legislative staffer who said she was fired from her job as a policy adviser for Senate Democrats because of discrimination based on her race and gender.
+PHOENIX (AP) — A jury has awarded $2.75 million to an Arizona legislative staffer who said she was fired from her job as a policy adviser for state Senate Democrats because of discrimination based on her race and gender.

 The verdict this week marks the second trial victory for Talonya Adams, a Black woman who acted as her own lawyer and witness.
 Adams was awarded $1 million in 2019 and got her job back, but a federal judge ordered a new trial last year.

-A new jury on Tuesday again sided with Adams following a three-day trial and awarded even more in damages, though the total is likely to be reduced to $300,000 because of a cap on federal employment discrimination claims.
+A new jury on Tuesday again sided with Adams following a three-day trial and awarded even more in damages, though the total is likely to be reduced to $300,000 because of a cap on employment discrimination judgements under federal law.

-Adams said she was fired in 2015 for raising questions about the process of getting a raise, noting she made less than her white male colleagues.
+Adams alleged she was fired in 2015 for raising questions about the process of getting a raise, noting she made less than her white male colleagues.

+“I really hope the message that it sends is to people of color and to women and to marginalized individuals that if they’re being discriminated against in the workplace, there are remedies under the law that they should pursue and fight for justice,” Adams said Thursday.

-The case has become a liability for Katie Hobbs, the frontrunner for the Democratic nomination for governor who was the Senate’s Democratic leader when Adams was fired in 2015.
+The case has become a liability for Katie Hobbs, the frontrunner for the Democratic nomination for Arizona governor who was the Senate’s Democratic leader when Adams was fired in 2015.
 Hobbs was not named as a defendant but was involved in the decision to fire Adams and testified in both trials.

 She told the jury this week that the firing was a consensus decision reached by a group that included the Republican and Democratic chiefs of staff in the Senate, KPNX-TV reported.
 Hobbs, now the Arizona secretary of state, said she had “lost trust” in Adams, citing in part the policy adviser’s emergency leave to care for her son out of state, and she wished she had been a “better ally” for Adams.